gromnitsky/weakspec/README.md

 a any other local html page.
 You don't need to open it only from the installed extension (but you can, of course). `widget.preferences` object will be mocked.

+Also make sure, you've unchecked
+[Scripts]->[Show parse errors and break on exception] in Dragonfly's Settings.

 ## Building